Optimize LaTeX PDF Output for Kindle

 Kindle Paperwhite “Unable to Open Item”

-The annoying eBook vs. Paperback Pricing
+The Annoying eBook vs. Paperback Pricing

 Eject Your Kindle and Reconnect under Linux